 According to Genworth Financials' 2021 Cost of Care Survey, the average cost of Memory Care in Houston comes to around $4688 per month.
 This is 25% than the national average cost of Memory Care of $5064 per month.
 And if we compare the price with the Texas average of $4676, it is similar

 Seasonal Temperatures: Houston has a typical summer high of 93°F and a winter low of 43°F. And the yearly rainfall here is about 53 inches, while the snowfall is around 0 inch(es) on average.

 Air Quality: The Average air quality index rating is usually 49, which is lower than the national average of 58.The index rating at or below 100 is considered satisfactory.

-The health index of 92.4 indicates resourceful quality of healthcare services available for seniors, This index is lower than the state average of 95.4.
+The health index of 92.4 indicates resourceful quality of healthcare services available for seniors, This index is lower than than the state average of 95.4.
 The Houston hospitals cater their services to meet treatment requirements of seniors and people of all ages.
 Therefore, you can rest assured of getting the best possible care in Houston for any common or chronic health condition.

 Visit our Memory Care Texas page to find more information.

-Several government and non-profit agencies work together in Houston to provide seniors with more services.
-These services help seniors lead a better life in the Houston.
+Multiple government and non-profit agencies work together in Houston to provide seniors with more facilities.
+These services ensures seniors lead a better life in Houston.
 Depending on the Houston resources, they can include free meal delivery services, utility billing programs, medical programs, and others.
-Find out the list of available free resources for senior Memory Care in Houston from the Memory Care TX page.
+Find out the available free resources for elderly individuals from the memory care Texas page.